christinegp/docs/howto/socialmedia_challenge.md

 ## <a name="new"></a>How to Create a Social Media Challenge
 ### Step 1 - Create a Social Media Challenge
+* Create a Challenge post with the type being selected as *Social Media*
-* Click on the desired challenge post that was just created with the challenge type being *Social Media*.
-You will be brought to the Challenge Settings page
+* Click on the desired challenge post that was just created to be brought to the Challenge Settings page
 * Click on *Response Settings* at the lower panel of the page
 * Click on the *Edit* button on the right side of the bottom panel to navigate to the *Edit Response Settings* page